Quality Cancer Care Is Closer Than You Think

 Immunotherapy – Immunotherapy stimulates the immune system to help fight cancer.
 Cancer immunotherapy may be an effective option for patients with certain types of cancer including melanoma, Hodgkin’s lymphoma, kidney, lung, bladder, and head and neck cancers.

 Surgery – Cancer surgery works to remove cancerous cells from the body, so the cancer cannot continue to spread.
 Depending on where the surgery is done on your body, you may have local or regional anesthesia that numbs a certain part of your body, or general anesthesia that puts you into a deep sleep.
+Depending on the surgery needed, our general surgeon may be able to treat you.
+If not, we will help arrange surgery with a specialist.

 Targeted Therapy – Cancer cells typically have mutations that make them different from normal cells.
 If the cancer cells have a particular mutation, then doctors can use drugs that “target” them and block the messages being sent that cause the cancer cells to divide.